alexhsamuel/ora/docs/times.rst

     >>> NsTime(t)
     NsTime(2018, 3, 2, 12, 30, 0.000000000, UTC)

 ..
-If you try to convert a time that doesn't fit, you'll get an `OverflowError`.
+FIXME If you try to convert a time that doesn't fit, you'll get an `OverflowError`.

 Most functions that return a time object accept a `Time` argument, which allows you to specify which time class you want.